-Undergraduate seniors of the undergraduate program at Centenary College may, upon approval, enroll in six (6) hours each semester of graduate course work in the Master of Arts in Teaching programs.
+Undergraduate students at Centenary College who have completed 90 hours may, upon approval, enroll in Master of Arts in Teaching coursework.
 Upon successful completion of bachelor degree requirements and PRAXIS examinations, these students may be formally admitted to the M.A.T. program.
-Students who remain full-time, including summers, may complete the master's program in their fifth year of study.